Where to See Cherry Blossoms, Blooming Trees, and Magnolias in Prague?

 Vojan Garden (Vojanový sády)

-Photo of a peacock in Vojan Garden
+Photo of Vojan Garden

 How to get to the Vojan Garden?